Welcome to the Residence FAQ page! Click on the question link to reveal the answer. Can't find what you're looking for here? Contact us.

 Our residence staff are not in place nor are the dining halls operational until move-in day.
 Please do not plan to arrive before your scheduled move-in day.
 Early arrivals will be turned away and alternate accommodation will have to be found until your scheduled arrival time.

 We are aware that some students are required to arrive on campus before their scheduled move-in day.
-These include residence staff, sophs and council members, varsity athletes with practice schedules that commence before move-in day, and students whose academic program begins early.
+These include residence staff, sophs and council members, varsity athletes with practice schedules that commence before move-in day, students whose academic program begins early and international students.
 If you fall under one of these categories, you should expect an e-mail in mid-August that outlines your early arrival information.
 No early arrival request is necessary.

 Most students look forward to living in residence and having a roommate.
 It can be a very positive experience and lots of fun.
 It is very important to remember that roommates do not have to be best friends.
 There will be times when you and your roommate disagree on issues within your living environment.